daerlnaxe/MyMameHelper/Help.md

 ----
 # Menu
-## Build Developers
+## Build Manufacturers
-You can feed the Developers table with the field `manufacturer` from the temporary roms table.
+You can feed the Manufacturers table with the field `manufacturer` from the temporary roms table.

 <br>